 If you are a member of an education union or association, your dues may pay for some level of liability insurance.
 However, many of these plans have limits and some will not cover any of your legal fees if you are found guilty in court.

 In the event you face a lawsuit, you need the protection only a professional liability insurance policy can offer.
-Knowledgeable, independent insurance agents in the Trusted Choice® network are always available to assist you.
+Knowledgeable, independent insurance agents are always available to assist you.
 These agents work for their clients and not the insurance company, which allows them to compare several quotes with a variety of coverage options.
 Contact an agent today to find out how you can obtain a teacher liability insurance policy at the most affordable rates with the best protection.
 An agent can answer all your questions and allow you to teach with peace of mind knowing your finances are protected.